yapoml/yapoml.dev/docs/basics/conditions.md

 ```

 :::note Timeout
-Any condition may accept optional `timeout` parameter.
-Default is 30 seconds.
+Any condition accepts optional `timeout` parameter.
+Default is `30` seconds.

 ```csharp
 page.Expect(it => it.IsLoaded(timeout: TimeSpan.FromSeconds(50)));